appsmithorg/appsmith-docs/website/docs/reference/widgets/select.md

 ### Label

-The property hosts a group of configurations that you can use to associate a display name and define a placement for the widget.
-These properties are usually useful when you want to design forms that follow a defined alignment for your form fields and give a professional look to your forms.
-Below are the properties that you can use:
+The property hosts a group of configurations that are used to associate a display name and define a placement for the widget.
+Below are the properties that affect Labels:

 | Label         | Description                                                  |
 | ------------- | ------------------------------------------------------------ |